Business (BUS)

 BUS 369 Data Mining for Business (Capstone) 3.00

 Exploration of big data, dimension reduction and predictive models.
 Use of software to perform clustering and classification of data.
-Evaluation of performance to make business decision.
-Algorithms include neural networks, discriminant analysis and Regression Trees.
+Evaluation of performance using confusion matrices to make business decisions.
+Algorithms include neural networks, k-NN and Classification, and Regression Trees.

 Introduction to terms, definitions and concepts integral to the strategic planning and decision-making involving the components of the marketing mix: product, price, promotion, and physical distribution.
 Emphasis on market analysis, delivering value and establishing competitive advantage.
 Coverage of current trends in marketing.